riganti/dotvvm-docs/Pages/concepts/upload-and-download-files/return-file-from-viewmodel.md

 );
 ```

-> Please note that the configuration of DotVVM services has changed in DotVVM 1.1.

 This registers storages for uploaded and returned files that store the files in local filesystem.
 You can find more information about uploading files in the [FileUpload](/docs/controls/builtin/FileUpload/{branch}) documentation.

 If you want to register only the returned file storage, you can use `options.AddReturnedFileStorage`.